CentaurusInfra/arktos/docs/design-proposals/node/Unified-Vertical-Scaling-for-Container-and-VM-Pods.md

         and affect its performance.

      3. Ballooning is not NUMA aware

-   Memory hotplug/unplug simulates the physical memory device being plugged into the physical machines for a guest OS.
+        Ballooning driver just keeps tracking the unused memory blocks in the guest OS and render them back to the hypervisor as needed.
+It is not NUMA aware.
+Ballooning cannot support cases where applications are placed to a particular NUMA node, and need more memory,

+   On the other hand, memory hotplug/unplug simulates the physical memory device being plugged into the physical machines for a guest OS.
 It can increase the memory for the guest OS at runtime without rebooting the VM.
 The size of the memory device can be configured as well from Megabytes to Gigabytes.
 It provides potentially large scale-up space for a VM, along with NUMA aware memory plugin, faster memory increase to the VM etc.

    However it also carries some limitations, especially with scale-down: